Coláiste Chiaráin

 Coláiste Chiaráin (in English: the College of St. Kieran), also known as Leixlip Community School, is a co-educational community school in Leixlip established in 1980 under the trusteeship of the Presentation Sisters, the Archbishop of Dublin and Co Kildare VEC.
-As of 2024, it had approximately 580 students enrolled.
+As of 2025, it had approximately 630 students enrolled.
 Coláiste Chiaráin's motto, in Irish, is "Tús Feasa Fiafraí" which means "enquiry is the beginning of knowledge".

-Facilities

-Situated roughly northwest of Leixlip town, Coláiste Chiaráin adjoins a local Gaelic Athletic Association (GAA) with which it shares pitch facilities.
-The school has 1 GAA pitch, 1 soccer pitch, 2 tennis courts and 2 basketball courts.